Handling Complaints

 - make sure that all sessions are minuted

-The registrants should be given the chance to:
+The practitioners shall be given the chance to:

 - set out their case